 A few weeks back we looked at the 2” mortar cleaning brush here.
 Tonight we are taking a look at the accompanying cleaning case for the 2” mortar, which holds the brush amongst other items.
 The cleaning kit is housed in a large webbing wallet with a shoulder strap attached:Opening it up we can see a number of pockets and securing straps:These hold the various components of the kit; a large tin lined pocket holds the brush head:This has a quick release tab that opens a large flap allowing access to the brush head:A long pocket sits next to this to hold the folding cleaning rod:Again the lid of this is secured with a tab and staple quick release buckle.
 The third and final set of pockets on the cleaning rod are a two part affair, the lower section holds the oil bottle, the same square one seen in the Bren spares kit, whilst a second pocket is sewn above this:This again uses a quick release buckle and has an internal divider within to separate it into two spaces:I believe this would have held a small wrench used to take the mortar apart with.
 The case and its contents laid out looks as follows (minus the a few bits which I don’t have yet):The complete contents can be seen in this diagram from the user’s manual:This mortar cleaning case dates from 1946, and has date, manufacturer and stores code printed on the edge of the top flap:This is one of the simpler cleaning kits, especially compared to those for the automatic weapons, with relatively few parts to it, however what it lacks in components it makes up for in size and weight as this is a fairly substantial bit of kit.
 At some point I will need to add a 2” mortar to my collection, but for now it has been fun getting the cleaning kit together.

 Returning to the cap, the inside is lined with a soft chamois leather headband that absorbs sweat and keeps the cap comfortable:REME’s official dress regulations indicate that the side cap may be worn with No 7 (Warm Weather Barrack Dress), No 13 (Temperate Barrack Dress) and No 14 (Shirt Sleeve Order) dress.
-As with all of these coloured caps this would have been privately purchased as they have never been issue items, these days however they are almost exclusively used by officers as they are smarter than a beret and more practical than a peaked cap.
+As with all of these coloured caps this would have been privately purchased as they have never been issue items, they remain popular as they are smarter than a beret and more practical than a peaked cap.

 Merry Christmas!
 Exactly a year ago today we looked at a Christmas airgraph here, tonight we have two more examples, however these are visually more elaborate than the last one.
 Whilst the last example was sent to a soldier overseas form England, these examples are sent the other way form a serviceman in the Middle East back to the UK.
 The first is from Christmas 1943 and was sent by Private Rowland Mann of the Royal Army Ordnance Corps to a relative (his brother) in Hunslet, Leeds:As can be seen the design is fairly simple with the army’s crest in the centre and a simple pre-printed message wishing the recipient greeting and best wishes for Christmas and the New Year.